sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/m1s_module.md

     <tr>
         <td>BOOT Mode</td>
         <td>
-        When power on, the chip starts depend on the the voltage level of the BOOT pin: <br>
+        When powered  on, the chip starts depending on the voltage level of the BOOT pin: <br>
         · BOOT is 1 ：Start from flash<br>
         · BOOT is 0 ：Download from uart
         </td>